How the non-metricity of the connection arises naturally in the classical theory of gravity: Introduction

-The~paper is organised as follows.
-In Section~\ref{sec var} we present a simple technique which enables one to treat a~variational principle as a ``symplectic relation''.
-We show that the~usual treatment, based on ``imposing spacetime-boundary-conditions'' contradicts the~hyperbolic structure of field equation.
-The~techniques presented here enable us to easily manipulate various variational principles and greatly simplify the~proofs of their equivalence.
-In Section~\ref{Palatini} we first analyse thoroughly the~content of the~simplified version of the~``Palatini method of variations'', limiting ourselves to the~case of ``connection-non-sensitive'' matter fields.
-This was the~case considered by Palatini himself in his outstanding paper~\cite{palatini}.
-Next, we show that -- in case of a~generic matter field -- it leads to a non-metric spacetime connection.
-Consequently, we provide its complete formulation as a~correctly defined symplectic relation between the~two geometric spacetime structures: the~metric one (defined by the~metric tensor) and the~affine one (defined by connection).
-In Section~\ref{univ-aff} we discuss the~transition from the~metric formulation to the~affine formulation in terms of the~simple Legendre transformation (i.e. change of the~control mode of the~theory).
-In Section~\ref{univ-P} we construct the~universal Palatini formulation of the~present General Relativity theory and in Section~\ref{afin} we briefly discuss the~inverse Legendre transformation: from affine to the~metric picture.
-Finally we discuss possible physical consequences (Section~\ref{concl}) of the~mathematical results obtained here.
-The~most complex calculations have been shifted to Appendixes.
+The paper is organized as follows.
+In Section \ref{sec var} we show that the classical formalism in calculus of variations, based on “imposing spacetime-boundary-conditions”, contradicts the hyperbolic structure of field equation.
+This classical approach was developed for optimization purposes, described by elliptic equations.
+Applying it to dynamical (hyperbolic) problems is a pure nonsense.
+We show how to avoid this nonsense: the variational principle has to be treated as a “symplectic relation”.
+The approach presented here enables us to easily manipulate various variational principles and greatly simplifies the proof of their equivalence.
+In Section \ref{Palatini} we first analyse thoroughly the content of the simplified version of the “Palatini method of variations”, limiting ourselves to the case of “connection-non-sensitive” matter fields.
+This was the case considered by Palatini himself in his outstanding paper \cite{palatini}.
+Next, we show that -- in the case of a generic matter field -- it necessarily leads to a non-metric spacetime connection.
+We provide its complete formulation as a rigorously defined relation between the two geometric spacetime structures: the metric tensor and the affine connection.
+In Section \ref{univ-aff} we discuss the transition from the metric formulation to the affine formulation in terms of a simple Legendre transformation.
+In Section \ref{univ-P} we construct the universal Palatini formulation of the present General Relativity theory and in Section \ref{afin} we briefly discuss the inverse Legendre transformation: from affine to the metric picture.
+Finally, we discuss the physical consequences (Section \ref{concl}) of the mathematical results obtained here.
+In particular, we show which sector of the geometric structure of space-time could be responsible for the description of dark matter, if we try to generalize the current theory of gravity to the scale of the Universe.
+The most complex calculations have been shifted to Appendixes.

-\section{The~role of variational principles in hyperbolic field theories.
-Affine variational principle for gravitational field}
+The reader is warned that, without loss of generality, the connection $\Gamma^\lambda_{\ \mu\nu}$ used in this paper is always symmetric.
+Indeed, a generic (non-symmetric) connection in the tangent bundle (a concept conceived for purposes of the Yang-Mills theory) is a {\em reducible} object.
+Due to the specific structure of the tangent bundle (the “solder form”) it splits into two irreducible parts: 1) a symmetric connection and 2) the torsion tensor.
+Being a tensor field, the latter can be always taken into account together as one of the matter fields.
+Therefore, without loss of generality, we limit ourselves to the case of a symmetric connection: $\Gamma^\lambda_{\ \mu\nu}= \Gamma^\lambda_{\ \nu\mu}$.